monome/docs/norns/help.md

 By far the easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
 It is available for Linux, MacOS, and Windows.

-**WARNING** - flashing a disk completely erases the contents and replaces it with a clean install.
+**WARNING**: flashing a disk completely erases the contents and replaces it with a clean install.
 Be sure to first back up any data you have in `dust`.

 Steps: